 In Tools > Options > LibreOffice > Security > Options, you can set LibreOffice to remind (warn) you when files contain certain information and remove personal information automatically on saving.

 To remove personal and some other data from a file, go to File > Properties.
-On the General tab, uncheck Apply user data and then click the Reset button.
+On the General tab, uncheck Apply user data and then click the Reset Properties button.
 This removes any names in the created and modified fields, deletes the modification and printing dates, and resets the editing time to zero, the creation date to the current date and time, and the version number to 1.